-In general, royalty payments to overseas (China-sourced income to oversee parties) are subject to China withholding tax (WHT) and VAT, and sometimes stamp duties.
+In general, royalty payments to overseas (China-sourced income to oversee parties) are subject to China withholding tax (WHT) VAT and stamp duties.

 Tax review should aim at checking not only what formalities govern it, what China taxes apply, when they are due, if the charge is levied at an arm's length, but also in particular if it can stand against any "base erosion and profit shifting" (BEPS) challenge raised by a China tax authority.